-Yes, it is moulded in food grade polypropylene, and is guaranteed to be non toxic and completely free of BPA.
+A: Yes, it is moulded in food grade polypropylene, and is guaranteed to be non toxic and completely free of BPA and other undesirable compounds.

 And you are not alone in turning to the Internet for a solution to your snoring.
 Globally, there are 150,000 snoring related internet searches every day.